jacmei/valorant-account-switcher/README.md

 Make sure to have AutoHotKey already installed.

-Ensure your Riot Games client is set correctly in global variable `riotClientPath` and a custom key is set in `key`

 Simply right click and `Run Script`

+Set your VALORANT install location

-Click on `New...` and fill out the form with your credentials
+Click on `Add/Edit` and fill out the form with appropriate credentials

-Click on the button with your account name and the game will be launched with your credentials
+Click on one of the newly created buttons to launch game